Interstate compact: History

 Treaties between the states, ratified under the Articles of Confederation during the period after American independence in 1776 until the current U.S. Constitution was ratified in 1789, are grandfathered and treated as interstate compacts.
-This includes agreements like the Treaty of Beaufort, which set the boundary between Georgia and South Carolina in 1787, and is still in effect.
+This includes agreements such as the Treaty of Beaufort, which set the boundary between Georgia and South Carolina in 1787 and remains in effect.

-Prior to 1922, most interstate compacts were either border agreements between states or advisory compacts, the latter of which are tasked with conducting joint studies to report back to the respective state legislatures.
-With the creation of the Port Authority of New York and New Jersey in 1922, administrative compacts began to develop as a third, more-empowered type of interstate compact, in which persistent governance structures are tasked by member states with conducting designated services.
+Before 1922, most interstate compacts were either border agreements between states or advisory compacts, the latter of which were tasked with conducting joint studies and reporting back to the respective state legislatures.
+With the creation of the Port Authority of New York and New Jersey in 1922, administrative compacts began to develop as a third, more empowered type of interstate compact, in which member states task persistent governance structures with providing designated services.

 Focusing precisely on the 1920s when there was considerable enthusiasm for interstate compacting--and drawing parallels between the legal and political culture of the 1920s and today--scholars Jon D. Michaels and Emme Tyler invite today's governors and state legislators to rediscover and re-deploy interstate compacts and agreements, this time to meet the challenges of modern public administration.
 Michaels and Aziz Huq, reacting to the Trump administration's abdication of federal regulatory and social-service responsibilities, have similarly encouraged more aggressive experimentation with compacts and agreements, urging groups of like-minded states to "set up interstate academic programs that pool students and faculty cut off from federal funds into large regional research consortia; re-create public-health and meteorology forecasting centers servicing member states; and finance pandemic planning and countermeasures, precisely what was lacking--and sorely needed--early in the COVID-19 crisis."

 Today, Virginia is a member of the most interstate compacts at 40, while Hawaii is a member of the fewest at 15.